Search for light Higgs bosons from supersymmetric cascade decays in pp collisions at $\sqrt{s}$ = 13 TeV: Object reconstruction and event selection

 \subsection{\texorpdfstring{Double-\PQb tag based event selection}{Double-b tag based event selection}}

 The two AK8 jets that are classified as the $\LH\to\bbbar$ candidates in each event are randomly assigned the labels ``A'' and ``B''.
-Their double-\PQb~tag discriminants define a two-dimensional (2D) parameter space, as shown in \fig~\ref{fig:dbtTagAntiControl} for simulated signal and multijet events.
+Their double-\PQb~tag discriminants define a two-dimensional (2D) parameter space, shown with simulated signal and multijet event distributions in \fig~\ref{fig:dbtTagAntiControl}.
 The signal events are expected to contain two $\LH\to\bbbar$ decays and therefore accumulate in the region where both double-\PQb~tag discriminants are large.
-The tag region (\TR) is defined as the region where the sum of the two double-\PQb~tag discriminants exceeds 1.3, illustrated by the shaded triangle in \fig~\ref{fig:dbtTagAntiControl}.
-Two additional regions are defined in \fig~\ref{fig:dbtTagAntiControl}: the control region (\CR), a multijet-dominated region with negligible signal; and the validation region (\VR), a more signal-like region where one of the two jets has a large double-\PQb~tag discriminant.
+The signal-enhanced tag region (\TR) is defined as the region where the sum of the two double-\PQb~tag discriminants exceeds 1.3, illustrated by the shaded triangle in \fig~\ref{fig:dbtTagAntiControl}.
+Two additional regions are defined in \fig~\ref{fig:dbtTagAntiControl} for use in the multijet background estimation and validation: the control region (\CR), a multijet-dominated region with negligible signal; and the validation region (\VR), a more signal-like region where one of the two jets has a large double-\PQb~tag discriminant.
 The VR is defined sufficiently far from the \TR for the signal contamination to be negligible.

 About 50\% of the signal events that satisfy the kinematic selection populate the \TR, with variation at the level of $\pm10\%$ across the \MLH and \MSUSY parameter space considered.
 Since the multijet background is dominated by light-flavour quark and gluon initiated jets, only about 3\% of these events populate the \TR.
 For the \ttbar, \Zjets, and \Wjets backgrounds, the corresponding figures are 13, 6, and 3\%, respectively.